 Charter for Food Crisis Prevention and Management (PREGEC)

-Information on the process and preliminary findings of this first external evaluation will be shared with ECOWAS and UEMOA decision-making bodies on 13-15 December and during the 30th RPCA Annual Meeting scheduled for 17-18 December in Brussels at the invitation of the European Union.
+Information on the process and preliminary findings were shared with ECOWAS and UEMOA decision-making bodies on 13-15 December 2014 and during the 30th RPCA annual meeting at the European Commission headquarters in Brussels, on 17-18 December 2014.

 The “Set of Instruments for Food Crisis Management” is a tool aimed at facilitating the application of the Charter, for which concerned parties committed to « define response options and instruments through the strategic framework for food crisis management depending on food crisis origin and causes ».
 It aims to encourage a better use of response instruments based on the nature, importance and scope of each food and nutritional crisis.
 The Set of Instruments will also facilitate and promote the implementation of the initiative ‘Zero Hunger’ launched by the UN Secretary-General as well as regional initiatives in the Sahel and West Africa, in particular the Global Alliance for Resilience (AGIR), the regional agricultural policies of ECOWAS (ECOWAP) and UEMOA (PAU), Regional Agricultural Investment Plans (PRIA) and their national components (PNIA), by bringing concrete options to operationalise them.
 It is the result of the analysis and synthesis conducted by an expert panel, under the auspices of the RPCA and facilitated by the SWAC Secretariat.